Skip to main content

 Quite often, when comparing metadata, some users orgs will return a cryptic Salesforce error during retrieval.
 We can help work out which specific metadata type and metadata item is causing this error.

 The first step is to find out how many metadata type are included in your metadata filter.
-For example the default filter will contain 63 metadata types.
+For example the Default comparison filter will contain 63 metadata types.

 We could test each individual metadata type to work out which type generates the error, but there is a faster way: